Viktor1722/Mrr-drones/README.md

 ## My role in the project

-I was part of this project in semester 7th of my ICT study i was part of the team developing MRR drones platform from where all of the data and control of the drones was happening.
-The back-end of the platform was written with C# .Net and the front-end was React.js.
-The tasks for this semester where to fix existing bugs and develop new features that would help the user-experience and performance of the drone missions.
+During the seventh semester of my ICT studies, I contributed to the development of MRR's drone platform, which serves as the central hub for drone data management and control.
+The platform utilizes C# .NET for backend operations and React.js for the frontend interface.
+My responsibilities included resolving existing technical issues and implementing new features to enhance user experience and mission performance.

 ### Task 1

-My first task was to imporve the "Marketplace" which was part of the platfrom where the admin can add new apps for drone missions.
-The purpouse of the apps is to add additional functionality to the drone missions when the user starts a drone mission he will be able to choose an app that can help the drone in a specific way such apps can be AI models made specifically for trash or rust detection mission
+The objective of this assignment was to improve the "Marketpalce" functionality by implementing the ability to add new applications.
+My task involved developing a user-friendly interface where admins can enter an app's name, description, and upload an image.
+This data is then passed to the back-end, which manages the process of storing the new app information in the database.
+The end goal was to ensure that new app entries could be seamlessly integrated into the marketplace with minimal user effort.
+### what is the marketplace
+These applications provide supplementary functionality during operations, when initiating a mission, users can select specific applications to augment drone capabilities.
+The applications can include for example  specialized AI models designed for particular detection tasks, such as identifying waste materials or corrosion during inspection missions.